FEX-Emu/FEX/docs/SourceOutline.md

-# FEX-2511
+# FEX-2512

 ## FEXCore
 See [FEXCore/Readme.md](../FEXCore/Readme.md) for more details

 ### Glossary

-- Splatter: a code generator backend that concatenates configurable macros instead of doing isel
+- Splatter: a code generator backend that concaternates configurable macros instead of doing isel
 - IR: Intermediate Representation, our high-level opcode representation, loosely modeling arm64
 - SSA: Single Static Assignment, a form of representing IR in memory
 - Basic Block: A block of instructions with no control flow, terminated by control flow